 Wondering what the best commercial sewing machine brands are today?
 Below you will find our personal picks for commercial sewing machine brands that everyone should look into.

 Of course, this isn’t an exhaustive list, as there are other manufacturers who make excellent machines for extremely specific sewing and crafting purposes.
 But unless you need a specialized machine as we highlighted above, the list of manufacturers above comes highly recommended thanks to both their popularity among professionals and their economical prices.

 If you’re looking for a machine to perform a specific duty or for a special project, please leave a comment and we’ll do our best to recommend a brand that will meet your needs!

 Some other articles you may want to read:

 Each industrial machine has its own set of features, so we’ve put up a specific article to help you figure out which commercial-grade machine is ideal for you according to your needs.

-Professionals use a variety of machines, ranging from industrial to more domestic models, depending on the look they want to achieve.
-Industrial machines are ideal if all you want to do is stitch straight.
+The pros often use a variety of machines based on the looks they are trying to achieve and can include both industrial and home-use models.
 When it’s time to add some decorative stitches, professionals frequently choose home computerized models.